-Professors Decker (German and Russian Studies), López (Spanish), and Richter (Politics); Associate Professor Browne (German and Russian Studies); Assistant Professors Cernahoschi (German and Russian Studies), Kazecki (German and Russian Studies), and Shaw (History); Senior Lecturer George (Spanish, chair)
+Professors Decker (German and Russian Studies), Duina (Sociology), López (Spanish), and Richter (Politics); Associate Professors Browne (German and Russian Studies, chair) and Shaw (History); Assistant Professors Cernahoschi (German and Russian Studies) and Kazecki (German and Russian Studies); Senior Lecturer George (Spanish)

 The Program in European Studies reinforces the college's mission to engage students in a journey of intellectual discovery and informed global citizenship.
-European studies is a multifaceted interdisciplinary program that broadens students' understanding of the region and encourages them to question assumptions about Europe's role in the world in the last two centuries.
+European studies is a multifaceted interdisciplinary program that broadens students' understanding of the region since 1789 and encourages them to question assumptions about Europe's role in the world in this era.
 Courses offered in European studies (EUS or EU) are taught in English.

 The establishment of the European Union and the intricate processes of negotiating national identities are recent and contentious steps toward greater political, economic, and cultural collaboration.
 At the same time, national politics, cultures, histories, sports and entertainment, arts, economies, and languages continue to play a role in defining what Europe is today and what it will become in the future.